gavv/gavv.github.io/content/articles/015-roc-tutorial-0.2.md

  		module.name = "libpipewire-module-roc-sink"
 ```

-Now, if you select "Roc Sink" as the output device, sound written to it will be send to remote Roc receiver.
+After doing this, if you select "ROC Sink" as the output device, sound written to it will be send to remote Roc receiver.

 ---